nehru-usare/nehru-usare/README.md

 ---

-## 💡 Engineering Philosophy

-> Good systems are defined not by delivery speed,
-> but by how well they survive scale, failure, and change.

-- Architecture before implementation
-- Simplicity over accidental complexity
-- Observability as first-class concern
-- Reliability over shortcuts
-- Continuous learning

----

-⭐ Backend Tech Lead focused on building scalable distributed systems and evolving toward architecture leadership.
+Backend Engineering Lead focused on evolving into architecture leadership and building systems that endure scale, failure, and change.